 In 1982, Milken formalized his previous philanthropy by co-founding the Milken Family Foundation, which was to be endowed with several hundred million dollars.
 The Foundation has worked closely with more than 1,000 organizations around the world.
-Over a third of a century, it has supported extensive programs to help address difficult inner-city issues, assist families of children with life-threatening diseases and build youth programs.
+Over more than a third of a century, it has supported extensive programs to help address difficult inner-city issues, assist families of children with life-threatening diseases and build youth programs.
 It has also supported worldwide research on pediatric neurology, nutrition, leukemia, brain cancer and breast cancer.
-The MFF's most acclaimed program, the Milken Educator Awards, was established in 1985 and is now the largest teacher-recognition program in the U.S., operating in partnership with state departments of education across America.
+The MFF's most acclaimed program, the Milken Educator Awards, was established in 1985 and is the largest teacher-recognition program in the U.S., operating in partnership with state departments of education across America.
 Dubbed the "Oscars of Teaching" by Teacher Magazine, it has awarded tens of millions of dollars to honor thousands of K-12 teachers and principals.
 Each educator receives an unrestricted $25,000 prize and participates in an annual professional-development conference.

 The Milken Scholars program, which was established by Mike and Lori Milken, has provided support and lifetime mentoring for more than 400 outstanding college-bound students who have excelled academically, served their communities, and triumphed over obstacles.

 In recognition of this leadership, Forbes magazine showed Mike on a 2014 cover along with other education philanthropists, calling them "Best in Class - The Visionaries Reimagining our Children's Future."
 Noting Mike's four decades of working on education, Forbes highlighted the Milken Scholars program, the Milken Educator Awards, Mike's Math Club and the National Institute of Excellence in Teaching.